Glowstik-YT/projglow/README.md

 # Communication

-If you need support for the bot please join [Project Glow Supoprt](https://discord.gg/bpvrRDWEQV) if you want to chat with other devs join [Glowstiks Git Repo](https://discord.gg/hJDsAVkkuU)
+If you need support for the bot please join the [Project Glow Support Server](https://discord.gg/bpvrRDWEQV) if you want to chat with other devs join [Glowstiks Git Repo](https://discord.gg/hJDsAVkkuU)